Wheeler County Demographics

 A map of Wheeler County's Population by Race

-Wheeler County is the 36th most populous county of the 36 counties in Oregon.
+Wheeler County is ranked the 36th most populous county in Oregon, out of 36 counties.
+Wheeler County was ranked the 36th most populous county in the 2020 Census.

 Wheeler County's White Population